 Does Gundersen offer Wi-Fi access?

 We have free highspeed wireless internet access at the following locations:

 - Onalaska Clinic

-No latex balloons will be allowed in any Gundersen facility or Gundersen sponsored event.
+As part of our efforts, no latex balloons are allowed in any Gundersen facility or Gundersen-sponsored events.